polinchw/kubernetes-pvc-snapshot/README.md

 ## Overview

-You can take a snapshot of a running Kubernetes PVC volume in OpenStack and use it as a backup for the volume or you can even export it as an image and export that image to another pod.
+You can take a snapshot of a running Kubernetes pvc volume in OpenStack and use it as a backup for the volume or you can even export it as an image and export that image to another pod.

 ## Snapshot Process

-Here are some notes I have on taking a snap shot of PVC in Kubernetes.
+Here are some notes I have on taking a snap shot of pvc in Kubernetes.

-1. Install a Helm chart that uses a PVC.
+1. Install a Helm chart that uses a pvc.
 We'll use bitnami/dokuwiki as and example.
 2. You'll have a PVC that looks something like this:
 ```